 So, you missed a court date.
 Maybe you simply forgot to renew your driver’s license last month and didn’t know you needed to appear in court, or maybe you’re facing felony charges and your family member had a medical emergency.
 Whatever crime you’re accused of and whatever your reason for failing to appear, missing a court date in Orlando, Florida is a serious matter that must be addressed as soon as possible.

-Failure to appear in court can result in jail time, increased fines, and it can show up on your permanent records.
-It’s essential that you contact an experienced criminal defense attorney like those at Smith & Eulo Law Firm to help navigate your Failure To Appear (FTA) charges.
+Failure to appear in court can result in jail time, and increased fines, and it can show up on your permanent records.
+You must contact an experienced criminal defense attorney like us here at Smith & Eulo Law Firm to help navigate your Failure To Appear (FTA) charges.

 What happens after I miss a court date?

 When you don’t show up for a scheduled court appearance, the judge presiding over your criminal cases will immediately issue what’s called a bench warrant.
 A bench warrant is different from an arrest warrant–which is created by law enforcement to aid in a criminal investigation–but they’re treated the same by police.